 change Line 8-17 on Page 129 as follows

 Frequency stitching combines CIR measurements over multiple carrier frequencies, to improve sensing link budget and accuracy.
 Frequency stitching is an optional feature that may be applied in all the operating modes defined in 10.39.2.
 Frequency stitching may be performed with overlapping carrier frequencies or non-overlapping carrier frequencies.
 The carrier frequency grid configuration determines the percentage overlap of transmissions in frequency stitching.
 A carrier frequency grid configuration of 124.8 MHz indicates an overlap of 75%, a carrier frequency grid configuration of 249.6 MHz indicates an overlap of 50% and a carrier frequency grid configuration of 374.4 MHz indicates an overlap of 25%.
 A carrier frequency grid configuration of 499.2 MHz indicates no overlap of transmissions in frequency stitching.
 The sensing report may be shared per transmission, or an aggregated report may be sent after the last transmission.
+During frequency stitching, the first frequency change may occur before the first SENS segment, i.e., if the channel for the first segment as specified in phyFSS1channel, is different from the phyCurrentChannelInfo.
+The channel used for sensing segments are specified by phyFSS1channel, phyFSS2channel, phyFSS3channel and phyFSS4channel as in 12.3.12.

 ---------------------------------------------------------------------------------------------------------------------------------------